barryclark/jekyll-now/_posts/2016-12-14-visual-interactive-guide-basics-neural-networks.md

 <div class="img-div" markdown="0">
     <img src="/images/NNs_bias_2.png" />
 </div>
-Where W and b are values we find during the training process.
+In this graph, W and b are values we find during the training process.
 X is the input we plug into the formula (area in sq ft in our example).
 Y is the predicted price.